Horopter/AURA/docs/DASHBOARD_USAGE.md

 # AURA Training Results Dashboard

-A Streamlit-based interactive dashboard for visualizing and analyzing training results from the 5-stage FVC pipeline.
+A Streamlit-based interactive dashboard for visualizing and analyzing training results from the 5-stage AURA pipeline.

 ## Features